hundeo:

 Dealing with fearful dogs

-For some four-legged friends the cutting of the claws is very stressful and they can react panic-like.
+For some dogs, clipping their claws is very stressful and they may react in a panicky manner.

 In this case, you can try to make your furry companion gradually get used to cutting.
 You might first get him used to the cutter and only touch his paws with it.